dewarim/cinnamon4/cinnamon-server/docs/migration.md

     -- links no longer have an internal version - if two people update the same link, -- last one wins.
     ALTER TABLE links DROP COLUMN version;

+    -- transformers are not used anywhere, a legacy idea from Cinnamon 2 DROP TABLE transformers;

+    -- customtables are no longer used, should be implemented via microservies DROP TABLE customtables;